 A. Library use on premises

-Walk-in access to library resources on the library premises is freely available to all.
+Walk-in access to the library is available to all.

 Members of the following groups may borrow EOU library materials:

-- Anyone with a current, valid EOU ID.
+- Anyone with a valid, current EOU ID.
+No charge.

 - Patrons of an Orbis Cascade Library (see list at http://www.orbiscascade.org/index/member-institutions).